Native American Facts For Kids was written for young people learning about the Illinis for school or home-schooling reports. We encourage students

 The Illinois Indian language is not spoken anymore.

-However, the Miami and Peoria tribes are working to teach their children the language again.
+However, the Miami and Peoria tribes are working together to teach their children the language again.

 If you'd like to know a few easy Illinois words,